Development Environments

 Both of the local file and git repo custom file strategies are completely optional and are not required to spin up a development environment

-For both the git and custom local file strategies, you can run commands from a boostrap script found in root level of the git repo or in user_devel_env_files
+For both the git and custom local file strategies, you can run commands from a bootstrap script found in root level of the git repo or in user_devel_env_files

 A file named bootstrap will be looked for in the home directory and executed if found.
 This can be used to run any commands you would like to during provisioning.
 Be sure use the proper language shebang at the top.